Microsoft Excel for Data Analysis

 14. Left/Right

-=LEFT and =RIGHT are simple and efficient ways for retrieving static data from cells. =RIGHT returns the “x” number of characters from the cell’s end, while =LEFT returns the “x” number of characters from the cell’s beginning.
+=LEFT and =RIGHT are simple and efficient ways of retrieving static data from cells. =RIGHT returns the “x” number of characters from the cell’s end, while =LEFT returns the “x” number of characters from the cell’s beginning.
 In the sample below, the consumer’s area code is extracted from their phone number using =LEFT, while the last four digits are extracted using =RIGHT.

 SYNTAX = LEFT (text, [num_chars])